 Southern Miss’s ETS code for GRE and TOEFL is 1479.
 All GRE test scores are delivered to Graduate Admissions, regardless of campus.

 Some programs require graduate-level standardized tests for admissions.
 On rare occasions, certain programs may request a test score waiver from the Dean of the Graduate School for applicants who are particularly well qualified or who may have extensive experience in their field.
 Please contact the office of your anticipated major to inquire about test waivers.

 The Graduate School determines the minimum GPA requirements for regular admission into masters, specialist, and doctoral programs.
 Your program may require a higher GPA.

 Applicants to any nursing program are required to complete a supplemental nursing application.
-You can download the nursing application, as well as the clinical competency checklist and shadowing log, from the Program Specific Admissions Requirements web page.

 Up until the point of submission, you can update any information on your application by logging into your application portal.
 Once you have submitted your application, the information is locked.
 If your information has changed, please contact The Office of Graduate Admissions at 601.266.5137 for assistance.